 4IR is "characterised by a fusion of technologies that is blurring the lines between the physical, digital and biological spheres".
+4IR refers to the current stage of human development where disruptive technologies and trends such as the Internet of Things, robotics, virtual reality and Artificial Intelligence are changing the way people in societies live and interact.
 It follows that 4IR simultaneously brings great opportunities and serious risks.
 Opportunities: new technologies are able to process information faster which in turn can drive economic growth, empower individuals and fuel entrepreneurship and improve the health system.
 Risks: new technologies pose serious risks particularly from the perspectives of cybercrimes, personal information and employment.
-While for employment new technologies can create new jobs, they can also nullify and replace existing jobs.
+While new technologies can create new jobs, they can also nullify and replace existing jobs.
 There is accordingly a newfound need to upskill and reskill employees to ensure that they remain relevant in the workplace.
 Lifelong learning is essential for all people, irrespective of age.
-This is especially important in light of Statistics SA's latest report on the high levels of unemployment in SA.
+This is especially important in light of the high levels of unemployment in South Africa.

 Judith Griessel - Illustration: A law firm detected that the billable hours of a group of younger Associates were declining, despite being given more and more work.
 This caused concern, as tracking billable hours is how performance and promotion potential has traditionally been determined.
 Their investigation showed that this group of Associates utilised their "Connectional Intelligence" (yes, it is a thing, following after IQ and EQ) and helped each other to get the work done faster and smarter by way of WhatsApp groups and similar means.
 They actually performed better, and delivered better and faster results for their clients.
 However - if this law firm sticks to its traditional performance criteria to identify top performers, the picture would be skewed, since the outstanding results of individual Associates would not be reflected by the measurement of their billable hours.
 Recognising the impact of technology and being prepared to utilise the intuitive connectional intelligence of the new generations in the workplace (instead of complaining about it), will set an employer apart and give it a competitive edge.
 We need to entirely change our thinking.